 3. Carbon offset

-Carbon offset is a policy tool for different entities (governments, companies, organizations, or individuals) to mitigate or compensate for greenhouse gas emissions by purchasing a quota of reduction or removal of greenhouse gas emissions made elsewhere, in order to comply with mandatory and legally binding caps on the total amount of CO2 emissions they are allowed to emit per year or to meet carbon neutral, net-zero, or other established emission reduction goals in a short- or long-term.
-Carbon offsets are often measured in tonnes of carbon-dioxide-equivalence (CO2e).
+Carbon offset is a policy tool for different entities (governments, companies, organizations, or individuals) to mitigate or compensate for greenhouse gas emissions by purchasing a quota for the reduction or removal of greenhouse gas emissions made elsewhere to comply with mandatory and legally binding caps on the total amount of CO2 emissions they are allowed to emit per year or to meet carbon neutral, net-zero, or other established emission reduction goals in a short- or long-term.
+Carbon offsets are often measured in tonnes of carbon dioxide equivalent (CO2e).

 4. Net-zero emissions

-“Net-zero emissions” is different from “zero emission”.
-Zero emission means that no greenhouse gas is emitted into the atmosphere in the process of energy generation.
-It is usually happened when the energy is entirely produced by solar-powered, wind-powered, or water-powered technologies where no carbon-containing fuels are consumed.
+“Net-zero emissions” is different from “zero emission.”
+Zero emission means no greenhouse gas is emitted into the atmosphere during energy generation.
+It usually happens when the energy is entirely produced by solar-powered, wind-powered, or water-powered technologies where no carbon-containing fuels are consumed.

-Net-zero emissions refers to a balance between the amount of greenhouse gases emitted into the atmosphere, from the burning of fossil fuels and/or biomass, and the amount of greenhouse gases removed from the atmosphere via natural carbon sinks in a defined area.
+Net-zero emissions refers to a balance between the amount of greenhouse gases emitted into the atmosphere from the burning of fossil fuels and/or biomass and the amount of greenhouse gases removed from the atmosphere via natural carbon sinks in a defined area.
 In other words, a state of net-zero emissions is achieved when the amount of greenhouse gases put into the atmosphere is no more than the amount taken away.
-This means that both the emissions and carbon sinks take place in the same place or area and that carbon emissions cannot be balanced by carbon offsetting.
-Net-zero emissions is usually used to describe a country or state’s commitment to decarbonization and climate action.
+This means that both the emissions and carbon sinks occur in the same place or area and that carbon emissions cannot be balanced by carbon offsetting.
+Net-zero emissions usually describe a country or state’s commitment to decarbonization and climate action.

 5. Carbon neutrality